Debian Project News - February 5th, 2017

 Debian has a 'newcomer' bug tag, used to indicate bugs which are suitable for new contributors to use as an entry point to working on specific packages.
 There are 188 bugs available tagged 'newcomer'.

-945 people and 17 teams are listed on the Debian Contributors page for 2017.
+945 people and 17 teams are currently listed on the Debian Contributors page for 2017.

 LTS Freexian Monthly Reports